python/devguide/internals/exploring.rst

 Additional references
 =====================

-For over 30 years, the CPython code base has been changing and evolving.
+The CPython code base is constantly changing and evolving.
 Here's a sample of references about CPython's architecture aimed at building your understanding of CPython internals and its evolution: